 Student Loan Application Requirements

-Education Loan Finance has a few requirements applicants must meet before refinance student loans with them.
+ELFI is a division of Tennessee-based SouthEast Bank.
+They have a few requirements applicants must meet before refinance student loans with them.

 - Student loan borrowers need to have completed either a bachelor’s degree or higher from an approved secondary school.